 As above, the sum of the weights assigned to the lagged variance and lagged squared return is persistence (b + c = persistence).
 A high persistence (greater than zero but less than one) implies slow reversion to the mean.

-But if the weights assigned to the lagged variance and lagged squared return are greater than one, the model is non-stationary.
-If (b + c) is greater than 1 (if b+c > 1) the model is non-stationary and, according to Hull, unstable.
+But if the weights assigned to the lagged variance and lagged squared returns are greater than one, the model is non-stationary.
+If (b + c) > 1 the model is non-stationary and, according to Hull, unstable.
 In which case, EWMA is preferred.

 Linda Allen says about GARCH (1, 1):